acoli-repo/AURIS/guidelines/draft/refexp.md

 Standalone titles are also assigned to the \'proper noun\' category and receive the appropriate attribute

 > (10) \[the graduate <u>engineer</u>\] didn\'t like it.

-### d.
-Times and Dates

-These relate to a point in time or a time interval and can be resumed anaphorically in the text; so we treat them as PM.
-These include dates, days of the week and month names, year numbers, etc.

-> (11.a)  \[<u>12.3.2012</u>\] (single token)

-If the structure is syntactically intransparent, annotate the first word not clearly recognizable as a modifier.
-If the structure is semantically transparent, annotate the most specific designator as head, e.g., the day in a date (not the year).
-This allows to create additional anaphoric links between multiple mentions of the same year without confusing it with different dates in the same year.

-> (11.b)  \[<u>12</u> .
-3 .
-2012\] (.-based tokenization)

 ## Secondary Markables (referentiality `NEW`)